Welcome to Railfuture Scotland

 NEW EDINBURGH TRAM LINE PROPOSED

 On 1 Februry 2024, a cross-party coalition of Edinburgh councillors voted to support a proposal to build a second line for Edinburgh's tram system.
 Because of the planning and other procedural rules, it would cost about £44 million just to develop an Outline Business Case and Final Business Case (and other associated pre-construction work).
 The new north to south-east line would run from Granton (on the Firth of Forth) via the city centre to the BioQuarter and Edinburgh Royal Infirmary.
-There will be a 12-week public consultation (which includes several route options) in spring 2024 ahead of preparing a Strategic Business Case.
+There will be a 12-week public consultation (which includes several route options) during 2024 ahead of preparing a Strategic Business Case.

 EDINBURGH TRAM EXTENSION TO NEWHAVEN OPENED ON 7 JUNE 2023